Maxwell Jenkins: Personal life

 Alongside his professional successes, Jenkins has continued to perform in his family's non-profit circus show, Midnight Circus in the Parks.
 Through this, performers have raised over $1m for Chicago park renovations, community projects, and overseas disaster relief.
 Jenkins has also been a spokesman for the ASPCA, where he often advocates for better education, legislation, and protection for canine breeds.
 He has also helped raise awareness and funds for the conservation group Oceana.

 In response to the NCAI efforts to remove Native American caricatures as sports mascots, Jenkins led a petition to change the stereotypical ‘Indian’ symbol used by his own high school.
 Speaking at his Local School Council, he argued that the symbol did not show respect to native peoples, and that there was a historical precedent for the school to change its policies to align with modern progress, just as it had when it changed its enrolment policy to accept female students.
 It was soon announced that the school would remove its Indian symbol as a mascot.

 In 2020, Jenkins was honored for his various charity and community contributions when he was presented with a Community Leadership Award by the Young Artist Academy.

+As of the 2024–2025 season, he is a cheerleader for UCLA.